 We look forward to dialoguing with the AMF on the proposals we have made in this submission.
-In that connection, please contact Keith Martin, Co-Executive Director, at keith.martin@cafii.com or 647-460-7725 at your earliest convenience, to set up an in-person or teleconference meeting for that purpose.
+In that connection, please contact Keith Martin, Co-Executive Director, at keith.martin@cafii.com or 647-460-7725 at your earliest convenience, to set up a teleconference or virtual meeting for that purpose.